CPE 309 COURSE SYLLABUS

 Individual Assignments

-Quizzes, exams, and the Training Activities are individual efforts.
-Individual work is to be carried out entirely and solely by an individual.
-You may not "work together" on individual assignments.
-The content of the assignment is not to be discussed or shared in any way with other students.
-There is to be no conversation about individual assignments except with the instructor.
+Homework assignments are individual efforts.
+You are permitted to ask your class mates for clarification of the assignment requirements (though the instructor is a better resource).
+You may verbally discuss your approach to solving the problem, but not the content of the solution.
+You may obtain technical assistance installing or operating a software tool.
+You must create your own solutions.
 Assignments which appear to be the result of a "group effort", or which appear to have been copied from another student, will be considered plagiarized.
 Similarly, you must explain your homework solutions using your own words, not copying the answers from the textbook.
 Violations of this policy may result in being failed from the course.
 See the campus statement on Academic Dishonesty: Cheating and Plagiarism (C.A.M.
 684)

 Collaborative Assignments